-Lugano in Ticino
+14. Lugano in Ticino

-The town of Lugano is the star attraction of Ticino with mountains framing its long beach and waterfront path along Lake Lugano.
-Known as the “Little Rio of Switzerland”, Lugano is a place to slow down and take in the sunshine.
+The town of Lugano is the star attraction of Ticino with mountains framing its long beach and waterfront path along pristine glacial Lake Lugano.
+Known as the “Little Rio of Switzerland”, Lugano is the perfect place to slow down and take in the sunshine.
 (It really did remind us of Rio de Janeiro)

 The Verzasca Valley is one of the most beautiful places in Switzerland that isn’t quite as famous as other places in the country but not for long!
 It is known for its electric emerald green waters flowing through polished layers of rocks, it is a gorgeous way to spend a day.

-Castles of Bellinzona
+16. Castles of Bellinzona

 The capital of Ticino is not to be missed for its UNESCO World Heritage Sites – The Castles of Bellinzona.
 The castles consist of three well-preserved castles and fortified walls, Castelgrande, Montebello, and Sasso Corbaro are not to be missed when visiting Southern Switzerland.
 For more information on traveling to Ticino – visit the Ticino Switzerland website.